Transfer Students and Core Curriculum

 Petition Process for Transfers is an overview of the process.

 Worksheet for Transfers lets you identify courses that are candidates for the petition process.

 Another option is to work with your advisor to complete a "Transfer Credit Evaluation Adjustment" form.
-This is most appropriate when a course comes in as an elective XXX course, but you and your advisor feel it should have come in as a CCU course.
+This is most appropriate when a course comes in as an elective course, but you and your advisor feel it should have come in as a CCU course.